 Prevents heart disease and stroke

-Healthy foods protect the heart and other vital organs, decreasing your change of heart disease and stroke.
+Healthy foods protect the heart and other vital organs, decreasing your chances of getting heart disease or suffering from a stroke.

 Strong bones and teeth